Lego Overwatch sets officially debut at BlizzCon

 D.Va vs. Reinhardt

-Made up of 455 pieces and releasing for $40 in the US (roughly £30 and AU$55), D.Va's tank can shoot and opens up to place the matching minifigure inside.
+Made up of 455 pieces and releasing for $40 in the US (roughly £30 and AU$55), D.Va's tank can shoot and opens up so you can place the matching minifigure inside.
 For Reinhardt, there's a buildable Rocket Hammer.

 Watchpoint: Gibralter